-- When power is taken away from the Central and the State governments and given to the Local government, it is called Decentralization. - The basic idea behind Decentralization is that there are a large number of problems and issues which are best settled at the local level. - People have better knowledge of problems in their localities. - They also have better ideas on where to spend money and how to manage things more efficiently. - Besides, at the local level it is possible for the people to directly participate in decision making.
-This helps to inculcate a habit of democratic participation. - This helps to inculcate the habit of Democratic participation. - Local self-Governments are the training schools for Democracy
+- When power is taken away from the Central and the State governments and given to the Local government, it is called 'decentralization'. - The basic idea behind decentralization is that there are a large number of problems and issues which are best settled at the local level. - People have better knowledge of problems in their localities. - They also have better ideas on where to spend money and how to manage things more efficiently. - Besides, at the local level it is possible for the people to directly participate in decision making.
+This helps to inculcate a habit of democratic participation. - Local self-Governments are the training schools for Democracy

-12 "The Constitution was amended to make the Third -tier of Democracy more powerful and effective".
+12 "The Constitution was amended to make the third-tier of Democracy more powerful and effective".
 Explain